StanfordSpezi/SpeziStorage/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FStanfordSpezi%2FSpeziStorage%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FStanfordSpezi%2FSpeziStorage%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage)

-The Spezi Storage module consists of two sub-modules that enable on-disk storage of information.
+The Spezi Storage framework provides two Modules that enable on-disk storage of information.
 The  [`LocalStorage`](https://swiftpackageindex.com/stanfordspezi/spezistorage/documentation/spezilocalstorage/localstorage) module can be used to store information that does not need to be encrypted.
 Credentials, keys, and other sensitive information that needs to be encrypted may be stored by using the [`SecureStorage`](https://swiftpackageindex.com/StanfordSpezi/SpeziStorage/documentation/spezisecurestorage) module.